Tracer (Overwatch): Gameplay

-Overwatch
+Overwatch and Overwatch 2

-In Overwatch, Tracer is classified as an offense character.
-She is listed as a two-star (medium) difficulty character for players.
+At the original game's launch, Tracer was classified as an offense character.
+In a June 2018 patch for the game, Blizzard merged the offense and defense classes into a single one known as "Damage" or "damage per second" (DPS).
+One of the more versatile DPS characters, Tracer is listed as a two-star (medium) difficulty character for players.
 She is equipped with dual pulse pistols that reload quickly and deal damage rapidly at a short range.
-According to video game media, she is the fastest character on the game's roster.
-Her speed is often described as one of her biggest advantages and an annoyance to the opposing team.
+She is commonly cited by video game media as one of the fastest characters for both the original game's and sequel's rosters.
+Highly mobile and an effective flanker, she is considered an annoyance to the opposing team.
 Although Tracer has a speed advantage, she has the lowest health pool in the game.
 Her Blink ability, which comes with three charges, allows her to teleport a short distance in the direction she is traveling.
 Using this ability she can "zip behind an enemy in an instant for surprise attacks, or dodge completely out of the line of fire".
 Her Recall ability allows Tracer to return to her position three seconds prior, resetting her health and reloading her gun.
 Both abilities have a cooldown period.
 Tracer's ultimate ability is Pulse Bomb, a sticky bomb that clings to the first surface or hero it touches before detonating with area of effect damage.

 Jeff Kaplan has commented on her harassing gameplay style, noting that: [The game has] characters like Tracer and Genji ... who are really unique in how Overwatch is played, and sometimes the absolute right thing for Tracer to be doing is to be off on her own, completely away from the objective or completely away from the team, harassing other players who are running back from the spawn.
 And she might not even be killing those players ...
 She's a distracting, ambushing skirmisher.
 And that doesn't really fit in necessarily with objective time. ...
 You can be the absolute MVP of the match when you're doing some of those things, and there's no way to really score it accurately.

+Upon the release of Overwatch 2, Den of Geek noted Tracer as "an obvious star of the speedy Overwatch 2 meta," but added that "the fact she spends less time frustrating slow tanks than she used to means that Tracer players will have to pick on DPS characters a bit more than they used to."